STOPP the PLASTIC WASTE

 Plastic is a helpful raw material for numerous products in everyday life.
 As helpful as it seems, it is dangerous for our oceans and large parts of our planet.
 The amount of plastic in our oceans increases by a truckload every day.
 According to current estimates, 4.8 to 12.7 million tons of plastic float through our oceans.
 For the animals living there, this is a death sentence.
 Through human consumption and carelessness in the disposal of this material, humans endanger the biodiversity of the oceans, as well as themselves.
 Because microplastic ends up in the stomachs of sea creatures, as well as in our own organism.
 Microplastics are ingested with food and have a direct negative impact on organs and well-being.

-Furthermore we cooperate with the association Ozeankind e.V. on the island of Zanzibar (Africa): https://ozeankind.de/.
+We cooperate with the association Ozeankind e.V. in Tansania and on the island of Zanzibar (Africa): https://ozeankind.de/.
 It is run by Marina & Michael Schmidt, who are the board and founders of the association.
 They are from Germany and have found their environmental mission on the island of Zanzibar.

 The organization installs so-called recycling swop stores there.

-We at Voice Aid welcome and support this young initiative that helps to empower children - create jobs - remove plastic waste from the oceans - recycle it and thus return new products to the cycle.
+We at Voice Aid welcome and support this young initiative that helps to empower children - create jobs - remove plastic waste from beaches - recycle it and thus return new products to the cycle.

 A swop store is a barter store.
 For children.
 And without exception.
 Our store is about making the topics of environmental protection and recycling tangible for as many children as possible.
 That's why we want to give the topic of environmental protection a meaning and the material plastic a value.